 American Soccer Keeps Getting Better

 I think the new field and player standards are a great step toward American soccer becoming a power on the world stage.
 As these young players move up the ranks, our soccer programs will produce a more consistent breadth of talent, and a larger pool of players that can compete against--and beat--the big international teams.

 Check out the fields at Highland Heritage Regional Park that we helped Douglas County Parks implement as the first of the new field guidelines striped in synthetic turf in Colorado.
 Those fields also include striping for football and lacrosse (LAX).

 Find Out More

-The U.S. Soccer Association is a great website to learn more about all things soccer.
+The U.S. Soccer Association is a great resource to learn more about all things soccer.

 This is part of a four-part series on landscape architecture and athletic field design.
-See Erik Spring's blog on Synthetic Turf Basics and Dave Peterson's examination of the science behind athletic field design in a post on GIS field analysis.
-Check back next week to see Carol Henry's How to Ace Your Tennis Court Replacement.
+See Erik's blog on Synthetic Turf Basics and Dave's examination of the science behind athletic field design in a post on GIS field analysis.
+Check back next week to see Carol’s How to Ace Your Tennis Court Replacement.